Cranberry

 928 long-term care residents, median age 84.

-PRIMARY ENDPOINT NEGATIVE: cranberry capsules did NOT significantly reduce bacteriuria + pyuria or symptomatic UTI vs placebo.
+Primary endpoint negative: cranberry capsules did not significantly reduce bacteriuria + pyuria or symptomatic UTI vs placebo.
 This was a definitive negative trial in the elderly nursing home population — important context as elderly women are commonly prescribed cranberry products.
 Note: results may differ in younger ambulatory women with recurrent UTIs.

 2